-^{} Includes \$2 million in contributions made by the County pursuant to a separate agreement to reallocate 0.314 mills of the County's total mill levy.
+^{} Includes \$2.01 million in contributions made by the County pursuant to a separate agreement to reallocate 0.314 mills of the County's total mill levy.
+The employer contribution rate was 9.00% in 2019.

-ADAMS COUNTY RETIREMENT PLAN REQUIRED SUPPLEMENTARY INFORMATION NOTES TO SCHEDULE OF EMPLOYER CONTRIBUTIONS
+ADAMS COUNTY RETIREMENT PLAN REQUIRED SUPPLEMENTARY INFORMATION NOTES TO SCHEDULE OF EMPLOYER CONTRIBUTIONS (UNAUDITED)

-Valuation Date: January 1, 2018
+Valuation Date: January 1, 2019